A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Details of homophonization

 \section{Details of homophonization}

 We first convert upper and lower mordents and turns with short appoggiaturas and after notes, according to the tentative representations in Fig.~\ref{fig:TentativeRepresentations}, and glissandos with their explicit realizations.
-Notated cadenzas are also converted to sequences of chords and inserted in Eq.~(\ref{eq:PolyphonicPassage}), with enlargement of rests or chords in other voices at a proper score position usually indicated with a fermata.
+Notated cadenzas are also converted to sequences of chords and inserted in Eq.~(\ref{eq:PolyphonicPassage}), with enlargement of rests or chords in other voice parts at a proper score position usually indicated with a fermata.
 The score representation after these manipulations can be written in the same as in Eq.~(\ref{eq:PolyphonicPassage}), and we reuse the symbol $\bm H$ for it.
-Let $\alpha_{v,i}$, $\beta_{v,i}$, and $y_{v,i}$ denote the $i$-th factor in the $v$-th voice of a score $\bm H$ in Eq.~(\ref{eq:PolyphonicPassage}).
+Let $\alpha_{v,i}$, $\beta_{v,i}$, and $y_{v,i}$ denote the $i$-th factor in the $v$-th voice part of a score $\bm H$ in Eq.~(\ref{eq:PolyphonicPassage}).
 We define the trill part of a factor $y_{v,i}$ as

 A factor $y_{v,i}$ is said purely trill-like if $y_{v,i}={\rm TR}(y_{v,i})$.
 We assume that there is no redundancies in every $H_v$, that is, no two succeeding factors $\alpha_{v,i}\beta_{v,i}y_{v,i}$ are both empty, nor both $\alpha_{v,i}\beta_{v,i}$ are empty and both $y_{v,i}$ are purely trill-like and identical.
-There is no loss of generality because if there are such factors we can concatenate them to reduce $H_v$ to an equivalent homophonic passage, and any $H_v$ can be reduced to a homophonic passage without redundancies after a finite number of such reductions.
+There is no loss of generality because if there are such factors we can concatenate them to reduce $H_v$ to an equivalent voice part, and any $H_v$ can be reduced to a voice part without redundancies after a finite number of such reductions.

 Now let $\tau_{v,i}$ denote the score time of $\alpha_{v,i}\beta_{v,i}y_{v,i}$, and we have $\tau_{v,i}<\tau_{v,i+1}$ for all $i$.
 We can construct a sequence $(\tilde{\tau}_I)_I$ of score times such that $\tilde{\tau}_I<\tilde{\tau}_{I+1}$ for all $I$, and for all $v$ and $i$ we can find an $I$ s.t.~$\tilde{\tau}_I=\tau_{v,i}$ and for all $I$ we can find some $v$ and $i$ s.t.~$\tilde{\tau}_I=\tau_{v,i}$.
 Then a tentative homophonization $\tilde{\bm H}'$ of $\bm H$ is constructed as